-Instructional time on all regular school days in all Archdiocesan schools will be a minimum of 6.0 hours per day, which may include no more than one-hour total for both recess and lunch breaks.
+Instructional time on all regular school days in all Archdiocesan schools is a minimum of 6.0 hours per day, and may include no more than one-hour total for both recess and lunch breaks.
 Students in grades kindergarten through two may be allowed an extra recess break provided that instructional time is a minimum of 5.5 hours.